StarbirdTech/AI-Blueprints/generative-ai/multi-modal-rag-with-langchain/README.md

   - **Model Path**: `C:\path_to_your_model\InternVL3-8B-Instruct`
 - Make sure that the model is in the `datafabric` folder inside your jupyter notebook workspace.
 If the model does not appear after downloading, please restart your workspace.

-### Step 5: Configure Paths and Config
+### Step 5: Configure Configs and Secrets Manager

 - Edit `config.yaml` with relevant configuration details.

-(Currently no config required)
+- Navigate to Project Setup -> Configure Secrets
 ---

 ## Usage